 Use leftover biscuits to make a delicious homemade stuffing that's uniquely yours.
-Simply substitute somewhat dry chunks of leftover biscuits, or even biscuit croutons, for some or all of the dried bread in your favorite stuffing recipe.
+Substitute somewhat dry chunks of leftover biscuits, or even biscuit croutons, for some or all of the dried bread in your favorite stuffing recipe.
 Whether you like to make stuffing in your slow cooker or you prefer an oven or stovetop version, biscuits will give it a wonderful, buttery flavor.

 Biscuit Bread Pudding

 For a creative take on bread pudding, start with biscuits as the base rather than ordinary bread.
-There are many ways to make bread pudding, all of which use some type of bread (often stale), along with fruit, sugar, eggs, and milk or cream.
+There are tons of ways to make bread pudding, all of which use some type of bread (often stale), along with fruit, sugar, eggs, and milk or cream.